MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started.md

 This section is in support of the section "Start DevTools in debug mode by using a localhost URL".

 1. Set up and start a web server, serving out the demo-to-do app from the Demos repo.
-To do this, see [Step 6: Set up a localhost server](./install.md#step-6-set-up-a-localhost-server) in _Installing the DevTools extension for Visual Studio Code_.
+To do this, see [Step 6: Set up a localhost server by using npx http-server](./install.md#step-6-set-up-a-localhost-server-by-using-npx-http-server) in _Installing the DevTools extension for Visual Studio Code_.
 The present section is similar but more specifically focused on the Demo To Do app.

 1. In Visual Studio Code, select **View** > **Terminal**.